jargonsdev/jargons.dev/apps/jai/README.md

 ✨jAI is built using the following technologies:

-- [OpenAI API](https://openai.com/api/) - Platform for building AI experiences powered by industry-leading models and tools
+- [OpenAI API](https://openai.com/api/) - Platform for building AI experiences powered by industry-leading models and tools.
+Powers AI chat responses and generates embeddings for semantic search
-- [Qdrant](https://qdrant.tech/) - Vector database and similarity search engine for AI applications
+- [Qdrant](https://qdrant.tech/) - Vector database and similarity search engine for AI applications.
+Stores and searches vector embeddings of dictionary content for context retrieval
 - [LangChain](https://langchain.com/) - Framework for developing applications powered by large language models (LLMs)

 ## Module Structure